CheesyPhoenix/BetterSchool/README.md

 ## API documentation

-The BetterSchool API is completely open and is hosted at `https://api.betterschool.chph.tk/` (both `...chph.tk` and `...cheesyphoenix.tk` works).
+The BetterSchool API is completely open and is hosted at `https://api.betterschool.chph.tk/`.
 See [the documentation page](https://doc.api.betterschool.chph.tk) for usage.

 <br>